hoodiehq-archive/documentation/de/plugins/tutorial.md

     }
     return hoodie.task.success(originDb, message);
   };
+  done();
 };
 </code></pre>
 Again, let's go through line by line.

-<pre><code>module.exports = function(hoodie) {</code></pre>
+<pre><code>module.exports = function(hoodie, done) {</code></pre>

 Essentially a boilerplate container for the actual backend component code.
 Again, we're passing the hoodie object so we can use the API inside the component.
+We are also passing in a function called **done** which we will need to call later, to tell Hoodie that we are done loading our plugin.
+Watch out for this towards the end of this section.

 <pre><code>hoodie.task.on('directmessage:add', handleNewMessage);</code></pre>